Can You Find the Comet?

 Key Takeaways

-Best viewing window is coming weeks from southern hemisphere skies as the comet rounds perihelion, after which it heads outward and fades.
+• Best viewing window is coming weeks from southern hemisphere skies, but the comet will be fading as it heads outbound toward interstellar space.

 Hacker News Comment Review